Support CenterAdd your email domain

 Once that your custom email domain has been verified, the final step is to update your Sender Profile to attach your email domain to your user login.

-You can also head to Current Project > Your Team to find and edit your profiles anytime:
+You can also head to Current Project > Your Team to find and edit your Sender Profiles anytime:

 Under the Options dropdown, select Edit Team Member then navigate to the Sender Profile tab.